fm-anderson/google-form-extractor/README.md

 ## Description

-A Chrome extension that retrieves all the necessary data to connect a Google Form with any custom HTML form, streamlining the process of integrating Google Forms responses with your custom frontend solutions.
+A Chrome extension that retrieves all the necessary data to connect a Google Form with any custom HTML form, simplifying the process of integrating Google Forms responses with your custom frontend solutions.

 ## Features